wallarm/product-documentation/docs/latest/faq/wallarm-and-third-party-services.md

 ## What third-party services Wallarm platform interacts with?

-Wallarm platform interacts with the following third-party services:
+The Wallarm platform interacts with the following third-party services:

 * GCP storage to download an actual list of IP addresses registered in [allowlisted, denylisted, or graylisted](../user-guides/ip-lists/overview.md) countries, regions and data centers.